cppbuildenv/buildenv/docs/01_how_it_works.md

   -about
         about buildenv and how to use it.
   -build_type string
-        set CMAKE_BUILD_TYPE, it works with other commands. (default "Release") -conf_repo_ref string
+        set build type and works with --install and --setup. (default "Release") -conf_repo_ref string
-        set conf repo's ref, it's used with -init.
+        set conf repo's ref and works with -init.
   -conf_repo_url string
-        set conf repo's url, it's used with -init.
+        set conf repo's url and wotks with -init.
   -create_platform string
-        create a new platform with template.
+        create a new platform with template, for example: ./buildenv --create_platform=aarch64-linux-jetson.json -create_port string
-  -create_port string
-        create a new port with template.
+        create a new port with template, for example: ./buildenv --create_port=glog@v0.6.0 -create_project string
-  -create_project string
-        create a new project with template.
+        create a new project with template, for example: ./buildenv --create_project=my_project -create_tool string
-  -create_tool string
         create a new tool with template.
+  -dev
+        install or remove a third-party as dev, works with --install, --remove and --purge.
   -init
-        init buildenv with config repo.
+        init buildenv with config repo, works with --conf_repo_url and --conf_repo_ref to set repo url and ref.
   -install string
-        clone, configre, build and install a 3rd party port.
+        clone, configre, build and install a third-party library, example: ./buildenv --install=sqlite3@v3.4.5.
   -integrate
         integrate buildenv so can use it everywhere.
-  -purge
+  -purge string
-        remove installed files after uninstall, it works with -uninstall.
+        remove a third-party from installed dir and package dir,  for example: ./buildenv --purge glog@v0.6.0, you can also call with '--dev' to remove a dev third-party.
   -recursive
-        uninstall dependencies also, it works with -uninstall.
+        remove a third-party with dependencies also, it works with --remove and --purge.
+  -remove string
+        remove a third-party from installed dir, for example: glog@v0.6.0,  you can also call with '--dev' suffix to remove a dev third-pary.
   -select_platform string
-        select a platform as cross build environment.
+        select a platform as cross build environment, for example: ./buildenv --select_platform=aarch64-linux -select_project string
-  -select_project string
-        select a project as current project.
+        select a project as current project, for example:./buildenv --select_project=my_project -setup
+        setup cross build envronment for selected platform and project.
   -silent
-        run buildenv no output, it's used with -setup.
+        run buildenv without output, works with --setup.
-  -uninstall string
-        uninstall a 3rd party port.
-  -setup
-        check and repair cross build envronment for selected platform.
 ```

 ## 4. Setup buildenv.